What is Egyptian Rat Screw?

 Summary of Rules

-In conclusion, the Egyptian Rat Screw rules are:
+In conclusion, the rules for Egyptian Rat Screw are:

 - Each player is dealt the same number of cards.

-- Each player plays their top card to the centre pile.
+- Each player plays their top card to the center pile.

 - If a face card or Ace is played, the challenging process begins.